 The first analysis takes baseline equivalence as an indication of the potential for bias.
 If randomization is correctly implemented, there should be no systematic differences between the treatment group and the control group.
-We directly tested that using complete data from the BIF (see Appendix Section A.2).
+We directly tested that using complete data from the Basic Information Form (see Section A.2).
 This insight also provides a proxy for nonresponse bias and the ability of our weighting scheme to correct for it.
-In the absence of nonresponse bias, appropriately weighted tabulations of the BIF among survey respondents should also show baseline equivalence.
+In the absence of nonresponse bias, appropriately weighted tabulations of that data among survey respondents should also show baseline equivalence.